 Unlike Walgreens Register Rewards, CVS ExtraBucks coupons are not manufacturer coupons, which means you can also use one on top of a manufacturer coupon on the same item.

 Along with earning ExtraBucks on promotions, you can get CVS coupons from the magic coupon kiosk and by clipping them in the CVS app or on CVS.com.

 4. Use up to three CVS store coupons per item.

 CVS issues dollar-off single item coupons, spend threshold coupons, and percent-off coupons.
 CVS coupon policy says you can use as many store coupons as you want as long as none of those coupons explicitly states otherwise.

-4. Double-dip on rebates from Ibotta, Fetch Rewards and SavingStar.
+5. Double-dip on rebates from Ibotta, Checkout 51, and Fetch Rewards.

-5. The goal is to stack manufacturer coupons, CVS coupons, ExtraBucks promos and rebates.
+6. The goal is to stack manufacturer coupons, CVS coupons, ExtraBucks promos, and rebates.

 Additionally, be aware that percent-off coupons will be calculated after all other CVS coupons and ExtraBucks have been deducted from your subtotal.
 Manufacturer coupons do not impact the value of a CVS percent-off coupon.

-7. The order in which you present your coupons does not matter.
+9. The order in which you present your coupons doesn’t matter.